Learning to Shape Rewards using a Game of Two Partners: Introduction

-Inspired by naturally occurring systems, we tackle the problem of sparse and uninformative rewards by developing a framework that autonomously constructs shaping rewards during learning.
-Our framework, ROSA, works by introducing an additional RL agent, {\fontfamily{cmss}\selectfont Shaper}, that \textit{adaptively} learns to construct shaping rewards by observing {\fontfamily{cmss}\selectfont Controller} (the agent whose goal is to solve the environment task) while {\fontfamily{cmss}\selectfont Controller} learns to solve its task.
-This generates tailored shaping rewards without the need for domain knowledge or manual engineering.
-The shaping rewards supplement the environment reward and promote effective learning, our framework therefore addresses the key challenges in RS.
+We develop a framework that autonomously constructs shaping rewards during learning.
+ROSA introduces an additional RL agent, the {\fontfamily{cmss}\selectfont Shaper}, that \textit{adaptively} learns to construct shaping rewards by observing {\fontfamily{cmss}\selectfont Controller} , while {\fontfamily{cmss}\selectfont Controller} learns to solve its task.
+This \emph{generates tailored shaping rewards without the need for domain knowledge or manual engineering}.
+These shaping rewards successfully promote effective learning, addressing this key challenge.